mkoohafkan/mkoohafkan.github.io/_posts/2020-12-17-a-dissertation-completed.md

 don't know what has already been done, what research is feasible, and what resources you'll need to complete it.

-I didn't actually know
+Neither I nor my advisor had a specific project in mind when I started my dissertation, and while my first year was fully-funded there was an understanding that future work would be funded by teaching positions and various long-term contracts that my advisor had with local and state agencies---meaning that I knew at least some of my work wouldn't tie directly into my dissertation, or that I'd have to put in some extra effort to glue it all together.
+I didn't actually know what my PhD really was until my final year, and I had a lot of doubt about what I was doing for most of the journey.
+I think I would have been happier and more relaxed if had been hired for a specific project.
+My PhD was challenging and I often felt like I was trying to steer a rudderless ship---but I was also really lucky to have an advisor who was interested and willing to support me through my PhD even when my interests took me outside of his typical research field.
-what my PhD really was until my last year, and I had a lot of doubt about what I was doing for most of the journey.
-I think I would have been happier and more relaxed if my advisor had hired me for a specific project.
-On the other hand, that's sort of what happened with my Masters degree; the problem there was that I thought the project was boring and I learned that I didn't want to specialize in that field (arguably, that whole situation could have been avoided if my advisor had stuck to the original plan she had pitched when I applied).
-I chose to complete my Masters program and go elsewhere rather than stay for a PhD and pigeonhole myself into a field I didn't care about, and I'm glad I did.
-And although my PhD was challenging and I often felt like I was trying to steer a rudderless ship, I was really lucky to have an advisor who was willing and interested in supporting me through my PhD even when my interests took me outside of his typical research field.
+It would have been far worse to be hired onto a project and later realize that I thought was boring and that I didn't want to specialize in that field---which is sort of what happened during my Masters program, and why I decided to go elsewhere rather than stay for a PhD and pigeonhole myself into a field I didn't care about.

 ## Seek out a project that lets you interact with industry